SNESFAN/mustard-game-switcher/readme.md

 + screenshots only displaying for 1 title per system / not always sync'd with correct title
 + dynamic savestate location only working when mapped to SD1
 + fixed 'last played' to work with power-on setting
++ fix resume power-on function & shutdown savestate if a gameswitcher launched game was running